manidarla/GIXDemo/README.md

 `conda env list`

-you should environment you just created, `GIX514Assignment`.  you can activate it with
+you should activate environment you just created, `GIX514Assignment`.  you can activate it with

 `conda activate GIX514Assignment`